janisgp/go_with_the_flows/README.md

 We further provide all necessary requirements in for of a `requirements.txt`.

 # Datasets
-Our preprocessed dataset can be downloaded [here](link.dataset)

-Alternatively `preprocess_ShapeNetAll.py` can be used to process ShapeNetAll13 dataset.
-Therefore, first download [ShapeNetAll13](Shapenet.link).
+`preprocess_ShapeNetAll.py` can be used to process ShapeNetAll13 dataset.
+Therefore, first download [ShapeNetAll13](https://shapenet.org/).
 Subsequently, the dataset can be preprocessed using:

 ```python preprocess_ShapeNetCore.py data_dir save_dir```